anonxyz/InstagramFollowerDumper/README.md

 # InstagramFollowerDumper
-This simple python script will dump all instagram followers of the person your specify.
+This simple python script will dump all instagram followers of the person you specify.

 NOTE:- THIS SCRIPT DOES NOT USE ANY INSTAGRAM API.INSTEAD IT USES YOUR INSTAGRAM SESSION VARIABLE CALLED  :- sessionid